smathot/pythontutorials/content/pages/iterables.md

 ### Getting a single element (indexing)

-If you want to get a single element from a list, you use the index of the element, where `0` is the first element, `1` is the second element, etc. You can also count from the end of the `list` by using a negative index, where `-1` is the last element, `-2`, is the second-to-last element, etc.
+To get a single element from a `list`, use the *index* (position) of the element, where `0` is the first element, `1` is the second element, etc. That is, Python uses [zero-based indexing](https://en.wikipedia.org/wiki/Zero-based_numbering).
+You can also count from the end of the `list` by using a negative index, where `-1` is the last element, `-2`, is the second-to-last element, etc.

 ```python